WICG/turtledove/FLEDGE.md

     * The `recency` field is duration of time (in minutes) from when this device joined this interest group until now, using the [noising and bucketing scheme](#521-noised-and-bucketed-signals).
 *   `directFromSellerSignals` is an object that may contain the following fields:
     *   `perBuyerSignals`: Like `auctionConfig.perBuyerSignals`, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?perBuyerSignals=[origin]`.
-    *   `auctionSignals`: Like auctionConfig.auctionSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
+    *   `auctionSignals`: Like `auctionConfig.auctionSignals`, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?auctionSignals`.
 * `modelingSignals` is the `modelingSignals` returned from `generateBid()`, using the [noising scheme](#521-noised-and-bucketed-signals).

 The `reportWin()` function's reporting happens by directly calling network APIs in the short-term, but will eventually go through the Private Aggregation API once it has been developed.
 Once the Private Aggregation API has been integrated with FLEDGE the `interestGroup` object passed to `generateBid()` will be available to `reportWin()`.